Marriage loses its sparkle in Kuwait

 Kuwaitis say divorce and remarriage have become easier and carry less of a social stigma.
 Nearly a quarter of those who divorced in 2011 had been married for less than a year.

-Health Ministry officials told Reuters they were considering setting up pre-marriage counselling clinics to prepare Kuwaitis for matrimony, rather than just testing them for hereditary and infectious diseases as at present.
+Health Ministry officials told Reuters they were considering setting up pre-marriage counseling clinics to prepare Kuwaitis for matrimony, rather than just testing them for hereditary and infectious diseases as at present.

 "What we need is a special centre outside the court for couples to talk over their problems, but this is difficult in our society, people go to their families instead," lawyer Waleed al-Dousari said.